 In Texas, the Quality Improvement Organization is called KEPRO.
 You can reach KEPRO at 888-315-0636 (TTY 855-843-4776).
 Ask for the Level 2 review within 60 calendar days after the day when the Quality Improvement Organization said No to your Level 1 Appeal.
 You can ask for this review only if you continued getting care after the date that your coverage for the care ended.

-• Reviewers at the Quality Improvement Organization will take another careful look at all of the information related to your appeal.
-At a glance: How to make a Level 2 Appeal to require that the plan cover your care for longer
+- Reviewers at the Quality Improvement Organization will take another careful look at all of the information related to your appeal. - of receipt of your appeal request.